-Drivers are classified as either a National or Clubman driver, and those under 16 at the start of the year are deemed a junior.
-Our normal race format is for three rounds of qualification heats to determine the meeting's qualification positions.
-Finals are run upon the driver's qualification position and by the end of the day we have our meeting winner.
+Three different classes racing national championships including 2 wheel drive buggy, 4 wheel drive buggy and short course trucks for vehicles which conform to their respective technical specifications and have separate heats and finals.
+All classes must adhere to the strict BRCA LSOR construction rules upon the driver's qualification position and by the end of the day we have our meeting winner.
 Whilst the National series drivers may be competitive, we have one of the friendliest and helpful series around, so why not come and join us?
-Not only is large scale racing popular in the UK, with numbers increasing year on year, but also within Europe, there being many opportunities.
+Not only is large scale racing popular in the UK, with numbers increasing year on year, but also within Europe, there being many opportunities to enter European race meetings.